devtox/blog-auto-python/_posts/2022-04-01-python-flask.md

 ### Routing

  A route is a url, and we will use the url to run the correct function to handle it.

+It is one of the key concepts in Flask.
+In layman’s terms, a route is just a URL pattern that gets handled by a view function.
+Pretty simple stuff.

 You can use Flask to create simple HTTP routes to your application.
 By defining routes, you can use the same URLs for different actions.